+When a committee member cannot attend a regularly scheduled meeting, that committee member should identify a proxy as a substitute before the meeting is called to order.
+The proxy will speak for the committee member and cast votes in the committee member’s name.
+No committee member shall hold more than one proxy at any given meeting.
+Any committee member who misses three regularly scheduled meetings without a proper substitute (proxy) shall be voided as a committee member.
+A committee member who has been voided may petition to their constituency manager (i.e. the Committee on Committees, the President’s Office, etc.) for reinstatement.
+This petition must be submitted in writing within 7 working days of the official notification of being voided and specify which absences are the focus of the petition.
+If the petition is denied, the Committee on Committees will notify both the committee member and their committee chair.

 Recommendations are made by standing committees to the College Council.
 All committee members, whether voting or not, are able to discuss items under review, but only voting members can participate in the voting process leading to formal recommendations.

 Participants of participatory governance committees shall include:

-Constituency Committee Members: These are the appointed representatives of constituent governing bodies (voting).
+· Constituency Committee Members: These are the appointed representatives of constituent governing bodies (voting).
 Constituency members representing faculty, classified professionals, students, or administrators have an important role in the participatory governance process.
-By representing the whole of their constituency (i.e.all faculty, all classified professionals, all students, and all supervisors/administrators), they bring important viewpoints, experiences, context, and institutional memory to the meeting table.
+By representing the whole of their constituency (i.e.all faculty, all classified professionals, all students, and all administrators), they bring important viewpoints, experiences, context, and institutional memory to the meeting table.

 As a constituency group representative, they are representing the “we” of their constituency as opposed to themselves as an individual, their respective discipline, department, or program, or their division.
 Constituency group representatives are appointed by their respective leadership group – Academic Senate, Classified Senate, Associated Student Government, or College President – to represent their group and are responsible for reporting back to their groups in addition to creating a two-way communication between participatory governance bodies and their constituency.

-Ex Officio Advisor: A person or group of individuals with expertise who are incorporated into a committee for the effectiveness and optimal functioning of the committee.
+· Ex Officio Advisor: A person or group of individuals with expertise who are incorporated into a committee for the effectiveness and optimal functioning of the committee.
 They are non-voting.
 Ex Officio members’ attendance at committee meetings is voluntary (I.e. not required).

 In this capacity, ex officio advisors are appointed to a committee because they have an expertise or hold an official position relevant to the work of the committee.
 The role of the ex officio advisor is to provide counsel to the committee so that all members may have a thorough understanding of the matter under discussion.

-District Committees: Membership positions exist for all constituencies on various San Diego Community College District (SDCCD) committees.
+· District Committees: Membership positions exist for all constituencies on various San Diego Community College District (SDCCD) committees.
 These appointments are either by designation or made by their constituencies (per bylaws).
-SDCCD Administrative and Governance Handbook
+See the SDCCD Administrative and Governance Handbook.

-Committee Assignment by Designation: Committee membership assignments may occur as a function of College employment or positional role, e.g., College President, Senate President, School Dean, Associated Student Government President, Professional Development Coordinator, etc. As such, these positions are filled by whomever has that position at the time.
+· Committee Assignment by Designation: Committee membership assignments may occur as a function of College employment or positional role, e.g., College President, Senate President, School Dean, Associated Student Government President, Professional Development Coordinator, etc. As such, these positions are filled by whomever has that position at the time.

-Quorum: This is the minimum number of committee members necessary to conduct the business of that committee.
+· Quorum: This is the minimum number of committee members necessary to conduct the business of that committee.
 For any meeting, quorum is based on the percentage of voting committee members present (including proxies), whereby a minimum of 50% + 1 members must be present to make quorum.
 Committee membership positions that are vacant (unfilled) are not used to calculate quorum.